wduquette/joe/jug/src/nero/datalog_basics.md

 relation is similar to the name of a table in an SQL database, where the set of facts having that relation are like the rows of the table.

-By convention, Nero relations begin with an uppercase letter.
+By convention, the names of Nero relations begin with an uppercase letter.

 Nero supports several [kinds of term](terms.md); this example includes two of them.  `#anne`, `#bert`, and `#clark` are constant terms, and `x`,